Video action recognition for lane-change classification and prediction of surrounding vehicles: Experiments

 \begin{itemize} \item ROI sizes: x1, x2, x3 and x4. \item Observation horizon: 20 frames (2 seconds), 30 frames (3 seconds) and 40 frames (4 seconds). \item Time-to-event (prediction horizon): 0 (no prediction), 10 (1 second) and 20 (2 seconds). \end{itemize}

 The evaluated video recognition models are the Disjoint Two-Stream ConvNet (\textbf{Disjoint}), the Two-Stream Inflated 3D ConvNet (\textbf{I3D}), the Spatiotemporal Multiplier ConvNet (\textbf{ST}), and the SlowFast ConvNet (\textbf{SF}).
 A basic model which implements the appearance stream of the Disjoint architecture (upper pathway in Fig. \ref{fig:disjoinConvNet}) is used as the baseline (\textbf{Baseline}).
+In all cases, the specific architecture of the models and the hyper-parameters used for training are those reported as optimal by the authors.